Green Party of Canada candidates in the 2004 Canadian federal election: Don Valley East: Dan King

-King is an environmental and social policy consultant in Toronto, Ontario.
-Originally from Timmins, Ontario, King lived in New York City, Amsterdam amongst other places in the 1960s and 1970s.
+Dan King is an environmental and social policy consultant in Toronto, Ontario.
+While King is originally from Timmins, Ontario, he has lived in various places (including New York City and Amsterdam) in the 1960s and 1970s.
 He lived in Rochdale College in Toronto, a building which was later converted to apartments and in which he still lives over 30 years later.
-He has served as tenant rep in a building in which he has to campaign in many languages just in one hallway, and is very involved in local causes for immigrants, the disabled, mentally ill and disadvantaged.
-He is an expert in Canada's tax system and files tax returns for disabled people.
+King has served as tenant rep in a building in which he has to campaign in many languages just in one hallway.
+He is very involved in local causes for immigrants, the disabled, mentally ill and disadvantaged.
+King is an expert in Canada's tax system and files tax returns for disabled people.

 King has also been a perennial candidate, staffer and fundraiser for the Green Party of Ontario.
 He recruited and trained numerous candidates and staff for the GPO and, as of December 2005, serves as its Operations Coordinator.
 He has volunteered to run in ridings where the party has poor organization, for instance, he did not actually campaign in Kenora—Rainy River during the 2003 Ontario election because of financial constraints covering such a huge remote riding.
 He is an advocate of Northern Ontario issues, and believes it must also have separate province status, equivalent to the status he seeks for Toronto.